inexcii/TTMultiYoutubePlayers/README.md

 * XCDYouTubeKit: to transfer `videoId` fetched from GoogleAPIClientForREST to a AVPlayer-usable streaming URL

 ### Functions
+Major:
 - [X] show and play multiple(currently 2) YouTube videos on the same scene
 - [X] each video can be played/paused, seeked, display current playing time and duration
 - [X] a mute button for controlling each audio's on-and-off
+- [X] User can draw lines, by their finger, on the screen(inside the video area) while playing the video.
+Also, The line degree should be displayed somewhere and is calculated between start x,y and end x,y.
-- [X] user can seek video at a rate as low as 1 frame(assuming the video is 30 FPS)
+- [X] user can seek video at a rate as low as 1 frame
 - [X] support dark-mode
+- [X] user can access to the watched-video history, and quickly replay it from there

+Minor:
-- [ ] User can pick a color and set an angle to draw lines on the screen(inside the video area) while playing the video.
-The lines drawn by user before should be shown again once the same video is selected later.
+- [ ] User can pick a color to draw lines on the screen.
+Also, the lines drawn by user before should be shown again once the same video is selected later.
 - [ ] The app remembers the angle and the color of the lines.
 This is an app-based parameter, not a video based parameter.
 - [ ] the playback rate can be set to 0.5x, 1.0x ~ 10.0x at a gap per 0.5x to play video as slow as 0.5x and as fast till 10.0x
 - [ ] a single play/pause button and a seek-bar to control multiple videos at the same time
 - [ ] each video can be played in slow-mode
-- [ ] Low priority - the line degree is entered either from keyboard or by tracing a line on a video player with a finger.
-Calculate the degree between start x,y and end x,y.
-- [ ] user can access to the watched-video history, and quickly replay it from there